 It's crucial that you use the exact names of the cipher suites as used/known by the JDK.
 You can get them by obtaining an instance of SSLEngine and call getSupportedCipherSuites().
 Tools like ssllabs.com might report slightly different names which will be ignored.

-Both setIncludeCipherSuites and setExcludeCipherSuites can be feed by the exact cipher suite name used in the jdk or by using regular expressions.
+Both setIncludeCipherSuites and setExcludeCipherSuites can be feed by the exact cipher suite name used in the JDK or by using regular expressions.

-Exclude all non RC4 cipher suites:
+Exclude all old, insecure or anonymous cipher suites:

 It is recommended to use the IncludeCipherSuites with the regex unless you've reasons you need to specify specific cipher suites.
 This configuration will adapt to any additions/removals of cipher suites to new versions of the JDK.

-SslContextFactory instance created above is injected into a
+SslContextFactory instance created above is

-SslConnectionFactory instance to be used when accepting network
+SslConnectionFactory instance to be used

 ServerConnector.
 For example from jetty-https.xml: